B2B Marketing Strategy: A Performance Playbook

 Strategy/Method Key Benefit for Small Business Best For Common Challenge Scalability

-Content Marketing Builds long-term authority and organic traffic; cost-effective lead generation.
+Content Creation Builds long-term authority and organic traffic; cost-effective lead generation.
 Educating prospects, building trust, SEO.
-Requires consistent effort and high-quality content; slow initial ROI.
-High (evergreen content, repurposing).
+Requires consistent effort and high-quality assets; slow initial ROI.
+High (evergreen assets, repurposing).

 Account-Based Marketing (ABM) Higher conversion rates, larger deal sizes, optimized resource use.
 Targeting specific high-value accounts; complex sales cycles.
 Requires deep research and highly personalized campaigns; tight sales-marketing alignment.
 Medium (focused on quality over quantity, less about broad scale).